Ars-Digitale/java-21-study-guide/docs/module-04/generics.md

-# Generics in Java (Certification Grade)
+# Generics in Java

 Java Generics provide **compile-time type safety** by allowing `classes`, `interfaces`, and `methods` to work with **types as parameters**.
-They prevent ClassCastException at runtime by moving type checks to compile time, and they increase code reusability by enabling type-agnostic algorithms.
+They prevent ClassCastException at runtime by moving type checks to **compile time**, and they increase code reusability by enabling type-agnostic algorithms.

 Generics apply to:
 - Classes